microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 **Step 1**: Restore the WideWorldImporters backup

-Execute the T-SQL script **restorewwi.sql** to restore the WideWorldImporters backup.
+Execute the T-SQL script **restorewwi.sql** as found in the **sql2019lab\01_IntelligentPerformance\iqp** folder to restore the WideWorldImporters backup.
 The script assumes a specific path for the backup and database/log files.
 You may need to edit this depending on your installation.
 Your instructor may have provided this backup for you but if necessary you can download it from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak.

 **Step 2**: Use a T-SQL notebook to complete the rest of the activity.

 T-SQL notebooks provide a very nice method to execute T-SQL code with documentation in the form of markdown code.
-All the steps and documentation to complete the rest of the activity for Module 1.0 can be found in the T-SQL notebook **iqp_tablevariabledeferred.ipynb** which can be found in the **sql2019workshop\sql2019workshopmini\01_IntelligentPerformance\iqp** folder.
+All the steps and documentation to complete the rest of the activity for Module 1.0 can be found in the T-SQL notebook **iqp_tablevariabledeferred.ipynb** which can be found in the **sql2019lab\01_IntelligentPerformance\iqp** folder.

 **Note**: *A T-SQL script **iqp_tablevariabledeferred.sql** is also provided if you want to go through the same steps as the notebook but use a tool like SQL Server Management Studio*.